kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Discover Zelka Forn's Secret**
 - This means getting him to reveal to you the Republic soldiers he has been treating.

+**Escape the Leviathan**
+- This task completes on the load screen after the fighter skirmish that occurs as you leave the Leviathan.

 **Escape the Mind Prison**
 - This requires completing the riddle minigame within the Mysterious Box obtained from Lurze Kesh on Korriban.